DEFRA/rod-licensing/docker/README.md

 ### SQS

-A local instance of ElasticMQ is used to emulate S3.
+A local instance of ElasticMQ is used to emulate SQS.
 It is exposed on port 9324 and will be configured with the necessary FIFO SQS queues to run the digital services locally.

 Tips: